 The Component Organization Model

-approach will require a radical departure from historic models of organization and process design.
+Successful reconfiguration of a company’s organization and processes to support the Composable Enterprise approach will require a radical departure from historic models of organization and process design.

-is based on the following key design principles that aim to maximize adaptability and the speed with which new processes can be configured and enhanced.
+The new Component Operating Model approach requires us to break processes and the organizations that manage them into their most fundamental building blocks.
+COM is based on the following key design principles that aim to maximize adaptability and the speed with which new processes can be configured and enhanced.

-Compound business processes are broken down into the minimized set of “atomic” functions.
+The Minimal Function — Compound business processes are broken down into the minimized set of “atomic” functions.
 Each function can accomplish some aspect of the process independently of other functions and consists of the smallest organization possible to accomplish the function.
 The purpose of this principle is to ensure that individual functions can be improved or replaced while minimizing impact to the wider organization and business process.

-— Individual business functions should be designed to minimize dependency on any other function.
+Least Dependency — Individual business functions should be designed to minimize dependency on any other function.
 This principle ensures that failures in a single function do not bring the entire process to a halt.
 Process steps such as authorizations should be asynchronous to avoid creating serial dependencies.

-Knowledge (data, information and context) is a resource shared across all functions.
+Shared Knowledge — Knowledge (data, information and context) is a resource shared across all functions.
 Data governance and security policies should be designed to maximize safe access to data to the broadest audience.
 Functions are prohibited from maintaining ‘Private’ data sets.
 The holding and protection of “private” knowledge is one of the key barriers to organizational agility.
 When knowledge is not openly shared then individual functions can create dependencies on their existence even when that is not optimal for the overall business.

-Each function defines the information and authorizations it requires, what work product will be output and provides quantified performance guarantees.
+Predictable Contracts — Each function defines the information and authorizations it requires, what work product will be output and provides quantified performance guarantees.
 This approach aims to minimize the governance and supervisory overhead that are often layered into organizations to overcome a lack of predictability and performance between business functions.

-— Human resource should be applied only to those tasks that cannot be automated: Front-line customer/partner engagement and service and where insight, analysis and qualitative decision making is required etc. This approach has two payoffs.
+Maximized Human Value — Human resource should be applied only to those tasks that cannot be automated: Front-line customer/partner engagement and service and where insight, analysis and qualitative decision making is required etc. This approach has two payoffs.
 It minimizes overall human resource expense and maximizes the value of roles in the business leading to higher job satisfaction and lower attrition.

-is—finally—for there to be an intimate and fully aligned relationship between business and IT.
+We do not yet delve into appropriate governance approaches for COM but it is clear that “Kanban” would be the most effective approach to overall process control in the Composed Enterprise™ operating model.
+A “Pull-through” demand-forecasting approach should maximize the efficiency of the overall production process.
+What is truly radical about CEM is—finally—for there to be an intimate and fully aligned relationship between business and IT.
 This has never existed in the history of enterprise computing.
 From the days of IT staff in white lab coats managing huge mainframe computers to the present highly distributed and virtualized application environments—IT has never been able to keep pace with the demands of the business.

 The Component Architecture Model

-.
+Technology provides the “fabric’—infrastructure, applications and services—that underpin CEM.
 Information is the lifeblood of any value chain in today’s global economy and that “blood supply” should connect the farthest reaches of company’s global business processes.

-operating model places significant demands on the underlying technology fabric.
+The dynamic and configurable nature of the Composable Enterprise™ operating model places significant demands on the underlying technology fabric.
 This is likely to mean a radical departure from the legacy IT infrastructures and applications portfolios found inside most organizations today.